saivenkatreddy29/Conveyer_belt/README.md

 # Handling noise and outliers

-The program uses RANSAC for outlier detection in feature extraction method and in the optical flow module have implicit outlier handling by
+The program uses RANSAC for outlier detection in feature extraction method and in the optical flow module have implicit outlier handling by:
-* Depth Filtering: Removes invalid depth values (negative,zero and non finite)
+* Depth Filtering: Removes invalid depth values (negative, zero and non-finite).
-* Median Displacement: Instad of averaging the program uses median displacement to handle outliers
+* Median Displacement: Instead of averaging the program uses median displacement to handle outliers.
-* Sampling: Due to sampling the impact of noisy regions is reduced
+* Sampling: Due to sampling the impact of noisy regions are reduced.

-The program usess moving average to remove the noise in speeds.
-It uses the window_size(default 5) to minimize the effect of sudden change in the speeds and gives smoother values
+The program uses moving average to remove the noise in speeds.
+It uses the _window_size_ (default 5) to minimize the effect of sudden change in the speeds and gives smoother values.

 **The following plot gives us idea of how using moving average will help to reduce fluctuations caused by noise.**
 ![Raw speed vs Moving average speed](Plots/plot.png)